 He’s spot-on: Valdeorras region is a uniquely special part of the Spanish landscape.
 It is situated in a very mountainous region of Galicia, on the border with neighboring Castilla y Leon.
-Vines carpet the slopes of the river Sil, slowly meandering its course towards the Atlantic.
+Vines carpet the slopes of the river Sil, slowly meandering its course toward the Atlantic.
 Galicia enjoys a maritime climate in broad strokes, with ample rainfall and relatively warm (but not hot) summers.
 However, due to Valdeorras’ proximity to the arid interior of Leon, the climate is more continental in this corner of the region, with hotter/drier summers and cold winters.

 Nevertheless, Valdeorras is nothing if not diverse; soils range from alluvial terraces to granite/slate and calcareous terroir in the northern section of the vineyard zone.
 The best sites enjoy a south-facing aspect, planted at higher elevations to afford vines that all-important diurnal temperature variation.
 This is the secret to maintaining good acidity in warm climates.

 Godello can yield truly spectacular wine in such conditions.
-Valdeorras established a reputation for producing fruit-driven and mineral-scented Godello, with citrus, stone fruit, melon, and lemon grass aromas.
+Valdeorras established a reputation for producing fruit-driven and mineral-scented Godello with citrus, stone fruit, melon, and lemon grass aromas.
 They account for the critical mass of styles made today – affordable, high-quality whites perfect for a leisurely seafood lunch.

 But men like Palacios were intent on pushing the envelope.
 So when you take a sniff and your first sip of his prestige label ‘As Sortes’, the comparisons with top-end white Burgundy suddenly make sense.
 The parallels are numerous: powerfully structured, richly textured, and beautifully complex, both Spanish Godello and Cote d’Or Chardonnay deserve their status as first-division white wines.
 And yet, the analogy is also paradoxically flawed.
-Godello offers a distinct bouquet and flavor profile to Chardonnay, while the best white Burgundies often require 5-7 years to show their full hand.
+Godello offers Chardonnay a distinct bouquet and flavor profile, while the best white Burgundies often require 5-7 years to show their full hand.
 Yet, with judicious site selection and sophisticated winemaking, even the most structured Godello wines will be open and generous from the outset.